-In 2021, over 58 thousand people signed up to take part in Veganuary (a campaign run by The Vegan Society, which encourages individuals to follow a vegan diet for the month of January).
+In 2022, over 629K people, worldwide, signed up to take part in Veganuary (a campaign which encourages individuals to follow a vegan diet for the month of January).
 This number increased significantly, compared with previous years of the campaign.
 The number of vegan food products has also increased dramatically in recent years.
 For example, in 2019 one in four new food products on the market were suitable for those following a vegan diet.

 What is a vegan diet?